 Whole life insurance policies usually are more complicated, and changes may mean that you will have to pay administrative fees.

 Some permanent life policies have a surrender charge, which is subtracted from the top of your policy if you end, or surrender, sooner than expected.
 Surrendering a policy means giving it up.
 You’ll receive the cash value, minus any fees.
-By canceling the policy, your heirs will receive nothing from it when you die.
+By canceling the life insurance policy, your heirs will receive nothing from it when you die.

 Getting a Policy